-Transfer to U.S. Fish & Wildlife Service
+U.S. Navy to U.S. Fish & Wildlife Service

-In 1988, the Navy invited the U.S. Fish and Wildlife Service to establish a National Wildlife Refuge on Midway Atoll to protect its wildlife.
+In 1988, the U.S. Navy invited the U.S. Fish and Wildlife Service to establish a National Wildlife Refuge on Midway Atoll to protect its wildlife.
 The jurisdiction of Midway Atoll was transferred from the Navy to the Department of the Interior in 1992 at which time the Navy began a massive environmental cleanup: buildings were demolished and antenna lines, bright lights and toxic soil were removed.
 A rat eradication project was also successful.
 The U.S. Navy officially left Midway Atoll on June 30, 1997.

 Visitor Program

-In later years, the U.S. Fish and Wildlife Service opened Midway Atoll National Wildlife Refuge to visitors on a limited basis, but the visitor program was closed in 2013 due to low staffing levels in response to federal budget cuts.
+Tour operations ceased in 2002 but opened years later on a limited basis.
+Unfortunately, the visitor program was closed in 2013 due to low staffing levels in response to federal budget cuts.
 The U.S. Fish and Wildlife Service has stated that it hopes to reopen Midway Atoll National Wildlife Refuge to commercial tours once the atoll has adequate staffing.

 Current Day